Are you living the "dream"? How do we change? Feelings may influence how we act

 when where you standing poses absolutely NO risk whatsoever of falling down?

-What if by going on the top of a mountain and looking down a cliff would provide a
+What if by going up a mountain and looking down a cliff would provide a

 most amazing view.
 For some people, the dominant feeling of fear limits them